 Tel: 01395 573 025

-Martin Taggart has been an active member of NEWC since 1994, serving for most of that time on the Management Board (previously Executive Committee).
+Martin Taggart has been an active member of NEWC since 1994, serving for most of that time on the Board of Directors (previously Executive Committee).
 In 2003 he was elected as Chairman, a position he held for 5 years.

 On being elected Chairman in 2003, Martin embarked on a mission to change the NEWC constitution to make its new slimmed down management much more effective and accountable, and to enable NEWC to utilise the wide range of talent that exists throughout the 60 plus organisations – both large and small – that range under its banner.

-In March 2011, Martin was appointed as External Liaison Manager at The Donkey Sanctuary; the charity generously donated a large proportion of his time towards the NEWC Management Board, in order to develop a number of projects such as re-drafting the Code of Practice and Constitution, and as Secretariat of the Equine Health and Welfare Strategy.
+In March 2011, Martin was appointed as External Liaison Manager at The Donkey Sanctuary; the charity generously donated a large proportion of his time towards the NEWC Board of Directors, in order to develop a number of projects such as re-drafting the Code of Practice and Constitution, and as Secretariat of the Equine Health and Welfare Strategy.
 Other projects are in the pipeline.

 Martin is keen to continue offering his knowledge and experience to help develop existing projects and new initiatives aimed at providing the most effective means of supporting NEWC members’ efforts to improve the welfare of horses, ponies, donkeys and mules throughout the UK.